Confishua/alx-pre_course/0x01-git/README.md

-A software engineer will I be shortly
+A software engineer will I be shortly!